-

 - P. Ya.
 Saldau

-The main obstacle to the development of the research of hardness was and is the fact that there is no confidence in the accuracy of the results obtained, since in different conditions for the same substance the results can be different and thus the possibility of comparing results obtained in different ways will be lost.
-The article describes lead-tellurium alloys, the process of their preparation and research methods.
-See the results in the article.
+The main obstacle to the development of hardness research has been and remains the fact that there is no certainty in the accuracy of the results obtained, since under different conditions for one and the same substance the results may be different, and thus the possibility of comparing results obtained by different methods is lost.
+The article describes alloys of lead with tellurium, the process of their preparation, and the methods of research.
+See the article for the results.

 -